chaabaj/async-taskjs/README.md

 In your console it printed 43.

-As you see we can communicate between main thread and async-task
+As you see we can communicate between main thread and async-task using message communication of web worker that can create good parralel program without care of synchronization mechanism in other language with threading support.

+##Conclusion

+That we viewed the basic of the library, we seen how write parralel program with it and how using message communication system.
+The use of the library must be for the long task that need long time of execution like load a large file, process image, some huge computation, raytracing and many i have missed.